 Landr vs Distrokid quick verdict:

-Distrokid is a Spotify preferred distributor, & allows you to release unlimited singles/albums for $19.99/year.
-Landr costs $89/year for unlimited releases, and the smaller priced plans charge for each single or album released.
-With Landr, you do get access to free AI mastering, which is something you don’t with Distrokid.
+Distrokid is a Spotify preferred distributor, & Distrokid allows you to release unlimited singles/albums for $19.99/year.
+Landr costs $89/year for unlimited releases, & smaller priced plans charge for each single/album released.

 Which is better for you entirely depends on what you need, but we’ve personally used both, and Distrokid is cheaper, faster & one of Spotify’s listed preferred distributors.